 - Cycling – a network of cycling routes has been established both within St Andrews and across the whole of Fife, as part of the Kingdom of Fife Cycleways network.
 Bikes can be hired locally – from Spokes Bike Shop on South Street – allowing the more energetic to explore the beautiful coast and countryside.

-- Guided Walking Tours – St Andrews offers a good selection, including Medieval Murder Mystery Tours, Mystical St Andrews, Official Old Course Walking Tours, St Andrews Phototours and St Andrews Witches Tours.
+- Guided Walking Tours – St Andrews offers a good selection, including Medieval Murder Mystery Tours, Mystical St Andrews, Official Old Course Walking Tours, St Andrews Phototours, St Andrews Witches Tours and Witches and Martyrs Tours.
 See also “Walking” below.

 - Horse and Pony Riding –Barbarafield Riding School, a few miles inland, offers riding experiences for all ages, from beginners to experts.